Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 researched and written.
 However, even though I really wanted to enjoy it, I just couldn't bring myself to care about the topic.
-And that's pretty much all I have to say about The Box; Bill Gates' [review](https://www.gatesnotes.com/Books/The-Box) is more detailed and also much more enthusiastic.
+And that's pretty much all I have to say about The Box—Bill Gates' [review](https://www.gatesnotes.com/Books/The-Box) is more detailed and also much more enthusiastic.